 TACT’s initial report published in the Journal of the American Medical Association showed a modest, but significant, reduction in a cardiovascular events in the EDTA-treated participants.
 An initial subgroup analysis showed a greater effect of EDTA treatment among participants with a self-reported history of diabetes.
 Further examination of the data in patients with diabetes demonstrated a 41 percent overall reduction in the risk of any cardiovascular event; a 40 percent reduction in risk of cardiovascular mortality, non-fatal stroke, or non-fatal myocardial infarction; a 52 percent reduction in recurrent heart attacks; and a 43 percent reduction in death from any cause.
 In contrast, there was no significant benefit of EDTA treatment in the subgroup of 1,045 participants who did not have diabetes.
 The researchers note that results of this analysis support the initiation of clinical trials in patients with diabetes and vascular disease to replicate these findings, and to define the mechanisms of benefit.
 However, the researchers also concluded that there is not enough evidence to support the routine use of chelation therapy for this population.

-- Escolar E, Lamas GA, Mark DB, et al. The effect of an EDTA-based chelation regimen on patients with diabetes and prior myocardial infarction in TACT.
+- Escolar E, Lamas GA, Mark DB, et al. The effect of an EDTA-based chelation regimen on patients with diabetes and prior myocardial infarction in Trial to Assess Chelation Therapy (TACT).
 Circulation: Cardiovascular Quality & Outcomes.
-November 19, 2013.
-Epub ahead of print.
+2014;7(1):15-24.